-- Select or deselect columns to use in the comparison job. - Change or add a comparison key if multiple keys are available.
-In the Comparison Filter pane, you can: - Write a WHERE clauses to use during the comparison. - Create a different WHERE clause per table in the pair.
+- Select or deselect columns to use in the comparison job.
+Since this could affect referential integrity, see also: Resolution Options. - Change or add a comparison key if multiple keys are available.
+In the Comparison Filter pane, you can: - o Write a WHERE clauses to use during the comparison. - o Create a different WHERE clause per table in the pair.
 Select Separate Where Clause and an additional text box is added for a second WHERE clause.